samz5320/Data4ALL/CODE_OF_CONDUCT.md

 ## Enforcement Responsibilities

-Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.
+Community leaders are accountable for explaining and upholding our standards of acceptable behaviour, and will respond appropriately and fairly to any behaviour that they find inappropriate, threatening, insulting, or hurtful.

-Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.
+Community leaders have the right and duty to remove, amend, or reject comments, commits, code, wiki edits, problems, and other contributions that are not in accordance with this Code of Conduct, and will explain their choices when necessary.

 ## Scope